scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 the spliced AST will be evaluated in an interpreter.
 A call to a previously compiled method can be implemented as a reflective call to that method.
-With the restrictions on splices that are currently in place that's all that's needed.
+With the restrictions on splices that are currently in place that’s all that’s needed.
 We might allow more interpretation in splices in the future, which would allow us to loosen the restriction.
 Quotes in spliced, interpreted code are kept as they are, after splices nested in the quotes are expanded recursively.